Do you ever wonder how your golf ball can go anywhere but straight?

 However, practicing the grip and getting the position right can be a complete game changer.

-Golfers need to aim to have a neutral grip.
-This is a position where your hands are not too strong or too weak on the club.
+A neutral grip position is where your hands are not too strong or too weak on the club.
 In addition, you will want to ensure that grip pressure is not too high.

 A strong grip is suitable for correcting a slice; a weak grip helps when fixing a hook.